piratejon/plasmaJET/srs/answers.md

     <If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
 Specify the timing relationships for real time systems.
 Make such requirements as specific as possible.
 You may need to state performance requirements for individual functional requirements or features.>

     When deciding moves on the game board, both the user and the client will have a set time to make a decision before they are forced forfeit.
-WHile the client is required to meet the same time standards as the user, due to the small and finite number of moves the system is able to make, the system will be expected to make a decision much faster.
-It will generally be expected that the system makes any decisions in <1 second, or on a pace that is unnoticeable by the user.
+While the client is required to meet the same time standards as the user, due to the small and finite number of moves the system is able to make, the system will be expected to make a decision much faster.
+It will generally be expected that the system makes any decisions in <1 second, or on a pace that is unnoticeable by the user while playing on a 3x3 board.
 When determining a winner or a draw, the system is expected to make an equally quick determination.
-The performance requirements of an AI versus AI game connection will be determined after the group leaders discuss the terms of the peer-to-peer connection.
-The design document will be updated to reflect any decisions made.
+The performance requirements in an AI versus AI game will depend largely on the networking between the two clients.
+In this situation, the system will be expected to make decisions and determine the winner as quickly as in a player versus AI from when the data reaches the system.
+It will send the moves out in an additional time-frame of about 1 second, or a time unnoticeable to the observers.

   3.4 Software System Attributes